 Then, use Skype for Business to search for those contacts.

 Add the contacts to your Skype for Business contacts list or groups, and send them an invitation.

-How do I block contacts from reaching me via Skype for Business (Lync)?
+How do I block contacts from reaching me via Lync?

-If you block a contact, your name and email address are displayed to them, but they can’t reach you through Skype for Business (Lync).
-To block a contact in Skype for Business (Lync):
+If you block a contact, your name and email address are displayed to them, but they can’t reach you through Lync.
+To block a contact in Lync:

 In your Contacts list, right-click the contact you want to block, click Change Privacy Relationship, and then click Blocked Contacts.